Back

 New and self-dependent design

-Despite the fact that our client made mention of our previous sport project Fitforce.com, we decided not to copy it, but use it as a reference.
-Besides, when we started working on the project, Fitforce was already a little outfashioned.
+Despite the fact that our client made mention of our previous sports project Fitforce.com, we decided not to copy it but use it as a reference.
+Besides, when we started working on the project, Fitforce was already a little old-fashioned.

-On the design stage we called our clients 2 times a week and showed the intermediate progress.
+In the design stage, we called our clients two times a week and showed them intermediate progress.
 We were getting feedback fast and making some edits right away.

 What’s the difference between this project and Fitforce?
-Devil’s in the details:
+The devil is in the details:

 • All the buttons in FitnessApp are in comfortable size for fingers.
 We strictly followed Apple’s guidelines.

-• The process of onboarding in FitnessApp is optimized: users fill in personal data and body measurements on one screen.
+• The onboarding process in FitnessApp is optimized: users fill in personal data and body measurements on one screen.

-• Text on the cards is carried out on white background, that’s why users can see it clearly
+• Text on the cards is carried out on a white background, that’s why users can see it clearly.

-Sometimes on the design stage it happens so that a designer prepares all the screens, the client approves everything and we hand it off to developers.
-But actually it is hard to develop everything exactly as the designer projected.
-Some changes appear and we have to adjust during the course of the project.
-We created a checklist of important things that can be forgotten on the design stage.
-At the start of the project the developer checks that everything is done.
+Sometimes, in the design stage, it happens that a designer prepares all the screens, the client approves everything, and we hand it off to developers.
+But actually, it is hard to develop everything exactly as the designer projected.
+Some changes appear, and we have to adjust during the course of the project.
+We created a checklist of important things that can be forgotten in the design stage.
+At the start of the project, the developer checks that everything is done.

 Web-, mobile-version, and testing in just 3 months